sawasthi1991/example-postmortem/zeotap-tableau-servers.md

 Never perform changes in Production environment as "production changes" should be always performed in well planned "change-management" process with a roll-back plan if anything goes wrong in production.

-Some linux commands are too small but very powerful, so please always execute them in a test environment unless you don't know the impact/output of the command.
+Some linux commands are too small but very powerful, always execute them in a test environment unless you don't know the impact/output of the command.

 Never change the file/folder permissions which has application files, as It can interrupt the running services.